 Talk It Out

-Whether you’re a destination wedding photographer or a couple in search of a photographer who understands your vision and your vibe, talking it out can reveal what the couple wants.
-In addition to discussing their desires with one another, the betrothed couple needs to have a conversation with every potential photographer, as well.
-A simple discussion or two can reveal everything you want to know about the folks who are about to get married.
+Talking it out can reveal what my couple ultimately wants.
+A simple discussion or two can reveal everything I’ll want to know about my clients who are about to get married.
 It doesn’t have to be an in-depth conversation, necessarily.
-As a photographer, you primarily want to get an idea of what the couple likes.
+For me as a photographer, I primarily want to get an idea of what the couple likes.
 Do they prefer indoor spaces over outdoor locations?
 Are they wild for interesting architecture, or do they love being out in nature?

-Here’s a helpful tip for destination wedding photographers and shutterbugs who work locally.
-Before you sit down to consult with a potential couple, send them a questionnaire that will allow you to get to know them better.
-Include questions about the individuals, but ask about their love story, as well.
-Seeing the trajectory of their relationship can help the photographer to envision the story they want their photos to tell.
-By learning about their hobbies, likes and dislikes, and preferences, you’ll not only know which locations to scout, but you’ll also be able to balance what each person expects.
+Before I sit down with potential couple I like to ask them a few questions that will allow me to get to know them better.
+I like to include questions about the individuals and ask about their love story, as well.
+Seeing the trajectory of their relationship can help me to envision the story they want their photos to tell.
+By learning about their hobbies, likes and dislikes, and preferences.
+I’ll not only know which locations to scout, but you’ll also be able to balance what each person expects.
 For couples who are searching for a photographer, consider completing a questionnaire yourselves to hand out to each prospective provider.

 Pick a Spot That’s Personal

 You can never go wrong with a personal spot.
 For both pre wedding shoots and sessions that occur the day of, explore locations that mean something to the newly weds.
 Obviously, these types of locations differ between couples.
 They’re dependent on the location, as well.
 The bride might want to capture photos in a meadow near her childhood church.
 If they’re eager for a destination wedding in San Francisco because they both adore the city, then a few shots from Golden Gate park are a must.